LifeLock

 LifeLock was acquired by computer security company Symantec in 2017 for $2.3 billion.
 After Symantec sold its enterprise division to Broadcom, the company was renamed from Symantec to NortonLifeLock in November 2019, and Gen Digital Inc. in 2022.
-In the same year, the company began to offer versions of its Norton 360 subscription service with LifeLock included.
+During the same year, the company began to offer versions of its Norton 360 subscription service with LifeLock included.

 History

 LifeLock was co-founded in 2005 by Robert J. Maynard and Todd Davis.

 Maynard began his career by founding the Internet Service Provider (ISP) Internet America in the late 1990s.
-Former LifeLock CEO Davis worked for Dell before founding Marketing Champions.
+Former LifeLock CEO Davis worked for Dell before founding Marketing Champions, an advertising and marketing firm.

 Maynard resigned from LifeLock in June 2007 after claims that he was a victim of identity theft came under scrutiny.
 Davis publicly posted his Social Security number as part of a 2007 ad campaign to promote the company's identity theft protection services.
 However, Davis was a victim of 13 cases of identity theft between 2007 and 2008.
 Regarding the campaign, Davis said, "We were trying to make the point that ... all it takes is one data breach.
 The point of that campaign was to take proactive steps to protect your identity."

 In December 2008, LifeLock entered into an agreement with TransUnion, one of the three main credit bureaus, to automate the process of alerting customers of potential unauthorized access via their credit reports.

 As part of a 2009 settlement with Experian related to false fraud alerts allegations, LifeLock set up a service that does not rely on fraud alerts.

 In March 2012, LifeLock acquired ID Analytics, which operates independently as a wholly owned subsidiary Following LifeLock's initial public offering (IPO) announcement in August 2012, Hilary Schneider joined the company as president.

 In December 2013, LifeLock acquired Lemon Wallet, a digital wallet platform, for $42.6 million.

 In 2015, the FTC obtained a $100 million monetary penalty against LifeLock with $68 million held for class-action refunds to customers in relation to false advertising and failed service delivery allegations.

 In January 2016, the company announced that Hilary Schneider would replace Todd Davis as CEO.

 LifeLock was acquired by Symantec for $2.3 billion on February 9, 2017.
 The company subsequently began to offer its Norton subscription services with LifeLock included.